The Best Beginner Linux Distros

 Debian and Arch are the two big players in the Linux world, where Debian tends to release updates slowly and focus on stability, and Arch is all about the latest, cutting-edge software, with less of a focus on stability.
 Manjaro bridges this gap somewhat by being based on Arch, but all updates are first checked out by the Manjaro maintainers before being released to the public.

-This means that users of Manjaro can enjoy some of the latest software while avoiding much of the instability that’s associated with bleeding edge tech, perfect for gaming, work, or just checking out the latest games from any online casino in Pakistan.
+This means that users of Manjaro can enjoy some of the latest software while avoiding much of the instability that’s associated with bleeding edge tech, perfect for gaming, work, or just checking out the latest games.
 It’s also easy to install and use, although it’s worth noting that due to its rolling-release schedule, large updates can happen frequently.

 4. MX Linux